Lasagna with Sausage Ragu

 1. First make the ragu.
 In a large Dutch oven, heat the olive oil over medium-high heat.
-Then add the sausage, crumbling it with a wooden spoon as it cooks.
+Add the sausage, crumbling it with a wooden spoon as it cooks.
 Cook for 8 minutes or so, until nicely brown and crumbled.
-Then remove the turkey with a slotted spoon and set it aside, leaving any rendered fat behind in the pan, and add the onion, garlic, and fennel seeds and cook for another 5 to 8 minutes over medium heat until starting to caramelize.
-Then add the tomato paste, and cook for another minute or so.
-Then deglaze with the wine and simmer for a few more minutes, until the alcohol is cooked out.
+Remove the turkey with a slotted spoon and set it aside, leaving any rendered fat behind in the pan, and add the onion, garlic, and fennel seeds and cook for another 5 to 8 minutes over medium heat until starting to caramelize.
+Add the tomato paste and cook for another minute or so.
+Deglaze with the wine and simmer for a few more minutes, until the alcohol is cooked out.

-2. Once that’s reduced a bit, add the crushed tomato and reserved browned sausage and rosemary sprigs.
+2. Once that has reduced a bit, add the crushed tomato and reserved browned sausage and rosemary sprigs.
 Stir well to combine everything.
-Reduce the heat to low and cook, for about 2 hours, stirring occasionally to prevent any burning at the bottom.
+Reduce the heat to low and cook for about 2 hours, stirring occasionally to prevent any burning at the bottom.
 It should be nicely thickened when done.
 Allow to cool before assembling the lasagna.

 3. While the ragu cooks, combine the ricotta, Parmesan, basil, salt, and pepper.
 Set aside.